Document issued on January 7, 2002

 For questions regarding the use or interpretation of this guidance for medical devices, contact Wally A. Pellerite in the Office of Compliance, Center for Devices and Radiological Health at (301) 594-4692 or email WAP@cdrh.fda.gov.

 For questions regarding prescription drug products, call the Division of Prescription Drug Compliance and Surveillance, in the Center for Drug Evaluation and Research (CDER) at (301) 594-0101.
 For questions regarding over the counter drugs, call the Division of Labeling & Nonprescription Drug Compliance, in CDER, at (301) 594-0063.
 For questions regarding manufacturing and quality control, call the Division of Manufacturing and Product Quality at 301-796-3191.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1390) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1390 to identify the guidance you are requesting.

 Sterilized Convenience Kits for Clinical and Surgical Use